ejain/blog/source/_posts/2001/2001-11-01-scandinavia.md

 thumbnails/viking.jpg | images/viking.jpg | One of the three ships at the viking ship museum.
 (Postcard) thumbnails/ra.jpg     | images/ra.jpg     | The Ra II at the Kon-Tiki Museum.
 1970 Thor Heyerdahl crossed the Atlantic with this boat.
 (Postcard) thumbnails/4-18.jpg   | images/4-18.jpg   | The Fram polar expedition ship in its own museum.
-Used by explorers such as Nansen and Amundsen. thumbnails/4-17.jpg   | images/4-17.jpg   | Medical equipment abord the Fram. thumbnails/4-22.jpg   | images/4-22.jpg   | The 13th century Akershus fortress. thumbnails/4-24.jpg   | images/4-24.jpg   | A guard at the Akershus fortress.
+Used by explorers such as Nansen and Amundsen. thumbnails/4-17.jpg   | images/4-17.jpg   | Medical equipment aboard the Fram. thumbnails/4-22.jpg   | images/4-22.jpg   | The 13th century Akershus fortress. thumbnails/4-24.jpg   | images/4-24.jpg   | A guard at the Akershus fortress.
 thumbnails/4-25.jpg   | images/4-25.jpg   | Oslo by night.